freedombox/FreedomBox/HACKING.md

 ## Building the Documentation Separately

-Plinth man page is built from DocBook source in the `doc/` directory.
+FreedomBox Service (Plinth) man page is built from DocBook source in the `doc/` directory.
 FreedomBox manual is downloaded from the wiki is also available there.
 Both these are build during the installation process.

 To build the documentation separately, run: